-- A client or staff member may request in writing to view their personal file. - Client files are reviewed by a manager to ensure that third party identities are not included in the file to be viewed. - A Centrecare manager will be present while the file is being viewed by the client or staff member. - No notes, photocopies, or photographs of the file can be made by the client or staff member. - All files remain the property of Centrecare. - If access is denied, Centrecare will provide a reasonable explanation.
+- Centrecare will provide a Record of Contact upon a request in writing. - A client or staff member may request in writing to view their personal file. - Client files are reviewed by a manager to ensure that third party identities are not included in the file to be viewed. - A Centrecare manager will be present while the file is being viewed by the client or staff member. - Meeting time will be arranged for a maximum of one hour. - No photocopies, or photographs of the file can be made by the client or staff member. - All files remain the property of Centrecare. - If access is denied, Centrecare will provide a reasonable explanation.